Patient education: Vaccination during pregnancy (Beyond the Basics)

 Shingles is much less contagious than chickenpox and usually requires very close contact or direct exposure to open skin lesions for transmission to occur.
 If you are not immune to varicella and have been exposed to someone with shingles, you should call your health care provider and he/she will decide whether treatment with VariZIG is appropriate.
 (See "Varicella-zoster virus infection in pregnancy".)

 Human papillomavirus — The human papillomavirus (HPV) vaccine is recommended for nonpregnant girls and women 9 to 26 years of age.
-It is not recommended for pregnant women because its safety in pregnancy is not well-established.
+Administration of the HPV vaccine during pregnancy is not recommended, although evidence suggests it is safe if pregnant women receive it inadvertently.

 VACCINES RECOMMENDED FOR ALL WOMEN IN EVERY PREGNANCY